Love Your Work: A Creative Entrepreneur & Productivity Podcast

 How do you find your calling?
 How do you focus to follow it?
 On the Love Your Work podcast, now with over half a million downloads, I interview creative entrepreneurs, solopreneurs, authors, and startup founders who have carved out success by their own definition.

 How did they turn setbacks into opportunities?
 How did they discover their passion?
 How did they overcome doubt and emotional obstacles?
 I dig into all of this and more, trying to crack the code for fulfilling work.
-Whether you’re looking for an entrepreneurship podcast, a solopreneurship podcast, or a productivity podcast to boost your creativity, Love Your Work is for you.
+Whether you’re looking for a creative entrepreneur podcast, a solopreneur podcast, or a productivity podcast, Love Your Work is for you.

 Solopreneur David Kadavy interviews the most original creative entrepreneurs

 Something that has been on the top of my mind the past few years is how creators can make an honest living from their work.
 You heard me talk with Hooked author Nir Eyal back on episode 21 about how technology is fragmenting attention, for example.
 These economics incentivize creators to be outlandish or even dishonest.